Keio Academy of New York

-Keio Academy of New York (慶應義塾ニューヨーク学院, Keiō Gijuku Nyūyōku Gakuin) is a private high school in Purchase, Harrison, New York in the New York City metropolitan area.
+Keio Academy of New York (慶應義塾ニューヨーク学院, Keiō Gijuku Nyūyōku Gakuin) is a private high school in Purchase, Harrison, New York, in the New York City metropolitan area.
 It is sponsored by Keio University, making it an overseas branch of a Japanese private school, or a Shiritsu zaigai kyōiku shisetsu (私立在外教育施設).

 After the retirement of the Head of School, Ralph Townsend who served from August 2019, the executive director, Motohiro Tsuchiya (vice-president of Keio University) concurrently served.
 Later, Takayuki Tatsumi, Professor Emeritus of Keio University, was appointed as the Headmaster in January 2022.

 History

 The school was founded in 1990.
 Before Keio Academy opened, many children of Japanese nationals on work assignments in the United States returned to Japan to get a high school education.
 Keio Academy opened so they could get a Japanese education in the United States.
 By 1988 the Japanese government decided not to fund the school.
 When Keio Academy opened in 1990, the university fully funded the school.

 In 1994 the school serves grades 9–12.
 It had 420 students that year, making it one of the largest Japanese curriculum schools located in the United States.
 In 1994 Yasumitsui Nihei, the principal, stated that of the 115 recent graduates, many began attending Keio University while only four went to American colleges.

+In 2005, the enrollment was 330, with 21 students being day students and the remainder staying on campus.